cplusplus/SG20/object-model/copy-semantics.md

   * =default, =delete (No copy)
   * How-to write your own copy operations
   * Rule-of-five
   * Copy assignment operators can be ref-qualified to avoid assigning into temporary objects.
-(See example #1)

 ## Further studies